 The picturesque Monument Valley monoliths are among the most photographed subjects in the United States.
 To protect the scenic beauty of Monument Valley, the area was added to the Navajo Reservation in 1884 by an executive order from President Chester Arthur.

-I use a three hundred dollar digital camera and Photoshop to make tonal range adjustments to get rid of the haze.
-Photographic "purists" look down their nose at this...but...an expensive SLR camera does not take any better picture than a moderately-priced digital camera at the same pixel level unless the SLR camera's settings are adjusted, or a variety of lens are used to accomplish what can be done in Photoshop.
+I use a digital camera (Canon SX 60) and Photoshop to make exposure range adjustments to get rid of the haze.
+Photographic “purists” look down their nose at this…but…an expensive SLR camera does not take a noticeably better picture than a moderately-priced digital camera at the same pixel level unless the SLR camera’s settings are adjusted, or a variety of lens are used to accomplish what can be done in Photoshop.
 What the difference?

 Now, the vast majority of time, Monument Valley haze (smog, smoke) is so bad it is impossible to take a clear picture.
-This picture of Merrick Butte from Google Images was taken on a fairly typical summer day in Monument Valley, and the haze in Hovenweep, Bryce and Zions National Parks is about the same.
-Sad to say, we live in a world of haze and "doctored" photographs.
+This picture of Merrick Butte from Google Images is a fairly typical summer day in Monument Valley, and the haze in Hovenweep, Bryce, and Zions National Parks is about the same.
+Sad to say, we live in a world of haze and “doctored” photographs.

 Merrick Butte was named for James Merrick.
 Merrick and Ernest Mitchell were killed in this area of Monument Valley by Indians while prospecting.
 The Merrick and Mitchell families had settled on McElmo Creek just prior to the settlement of the Bluff-Montezuma Creek area by the San Juan Mission of Mormon settlers with the Hole-in-the-Rock Expedition.

 The Monument Valley article was written by Ned Eddins of Afton, Wyoming.

 Permission is given for material from this site to be used for school research papers.